codalab/codalab-competitions/docs/SETUP.md

 Codalab sets up an instance of RabbitMQ for you with default settings out of the box.
 If this does not work for you, you may change the `RABBITMQ_DEFAULT_USER` `RABBITMQ_DEFAULT_PASS` `RABBITMQ_PORT` `RABBITMQ_MANAGEMENT_PORT` envs in your local _.env_ file to better suit your setup.

+You must alter codalabs RabbitMQ setup to require SSL be used in communication by setting the `SSL_CERTIFICATE` and `SSL_CERTIFICATE_KEY` in your local copy of `.env`

+RabbitMQ starts with docker (See docker startup).
+Once this has finished, you must `docker exec -it rabbit bash` into your rabbit container, and enter `rabbitmq-plugins enable rabbitmq_management` in order to enable the **RabbitMQ Admin Panel**.

 ### Celery How To